kubeflow/community/proposals/1026-kubeflow-agentic-platform/contracts.md

 1. `confirmed=false` returns a preview;
 2. the preview describes expected effects, policy warnings, resource/quota observations, expiry, and safety preconditions;
-3. user approval binds the actor, Profile, tool, canonical arguments, `request_id`, and `plan_id`; and
+3. user approval binds the actor, Profile, tool, canonical arguments, `request_id`, and server-issued `plan_id`; and
 4. `confirmed=true` executes only after server-side authorization and approval verification.

 A model-authored `confirmed=true` is never proof of user approval.
+The server MUST generate an opaque `plan_id` when it creates a preview.
+The same `plan_id` remains valid for retries of the same `request_id` while the preview is unexpired and its safety preconditions remain unchanged.
+Changed canonical arguments, scope, or preconditions require a new preview and `plan_id`.
+A `plan_id` MUST NOT be accepted with another actor, Profile, namespace, tool, audience, or `request_id`.

 For MCP `2026-07-28`, approval requiring user input MUST use Multi Round-Trip Requests: the server returns `input_required`, optionally containing an embedded `elicitation/create` request, and the client retries with `inputResponses` and the returned request state.
 The implementation MUST bind the response to the exact preview through MCP input handling or the harness's native approval surface.
 Legacy server-initiated elicitation MAY be supported only as a compatibility path.
 If approval cannot be bound to the exact preview, Gateway mutation conformance remains deferred or uses a versioned signed approval receipt.
 The receipt contract must define its signature algorithm, issuer, audience, key distribution, revocation, and replay rules.

 ## 8. Safe retries and stored state

 `request_id` identifies one client intent.
 For confirmed mutations, the durable idempotency key MUST be scoped by authenticated actor, Profile, namespace, tool, audience, and `request_id`.
-The server MUST store pending Tasks, previews, approvals, and completed request results in a shared durable store that survives restarts and multiple replicas.
+The first profile uses a PostgreSQL-backed durable store; other stores require equivalent atomicity, recovery, and isolation evidence.
+The server MUST store previews, approvals, and completed request results in a shared durable store that survives restarts and multiple replicas.
 A request ID reused with a different scope MUST fail closed and MUST NOT return a result from another scope.
+The `plan_id` is distinct from `request_id`: the former identifies one preview and approval plan, while the latter identifies the client intent across retries.

-The server MUST compare retries using a deterministic canonical argument representation.
+The server MUST compare retries using RFC 8785 JSON Canonicalization Scheme followed by SHA-256 over the canonical UTF-8 bytes.
 The representation includes every semantic tool argument and excludes `confirmed`, approval receipts, trace context, and other transient metadata.
-It must define defaults, omitted values, numbers, and Unicode handling.
+Defaults and omitted values MUST be normalized before hashing.

 An identical retry returns the original result.
 A changed request returns a conflict and MUST NOT create another resource.
 The store must support atomic writes, TTL, cleanup, recovery, concurrency control, privacy, and signing-key rotation.

 ## 9. Tasks and native resources

-MCP Tasks provide durable handles for polling, reconnect, input, and cooperative cancellation.
-In the first profile, Tasks are used only for Trainer submissions and MUST NOT replace the native `TrainJob` resource.
+MCP Tasks provide durable handles for polling, reconnect, input, and cooperative cancellation, but are an extension profile.
+The first profile polls the native `TrainJob` resource directly; Tasks MUST NOT replace native operator resources.

 The native resource remains authoritative when Task state and native state differ.
 The adapter MUST distinguish: